konakona08/BootAnimationBot/README.md

 # Usage examples

-# Before starting usage, you must create a token.h with your own bot token:
+# Before starting usage, you must create a token.h with your own bot token in the MyBot folder:
 ```c
 #define TOKEN "<your token>"
 ```